tsmarsh/moth/README.md

 moth init

 # Create a new issue
-moth new "Fix login bug" -p high
+moth new "Fix login bug" -s high

 # Create and immediately start working on an issue
-moth new "Urgent fix" -p crit --start
+moth new "Urgent fix" -s crit --start

 # List issues
 moth ls